 Dogs barked everywhere, though not too close.
 The wind hissed through the chamisa and rustled the elm tree branches.
 A woodpecker hammered on the dead aspen tree down by the acequia.
 Someone far away was playing with a chainsaw.
 Doves cooed out their useless mating calls.
 Every now and then an idiot kicked a cow.
 Juan allowed his eyes to open as a magpie chattered overhead, but the bird flew off and left him pure.
 That could have been unpleasant, he thought, sensing life and danger everywhere.
 Six hours later, the moon rose over the mountain.
 A total eclipse was already well underway, with a sizable arc of the orb in darkness.
 Juan stood outside and watched a long time in the strange warm air.
 More dogs barked than usual.
 As the sky grew dark, he imagined it was colder and went back in the house.
 Outside adobe walls, the wind picked up in bursts, unsettled, looking for something to push.
 The edge between the worlds was open if one knew to smell it.
 Unlived lives shot out from holes.

-John is the author of BUFFALO LIGHTS: Tales from an American Journey, TAOS SOUL: Love Stories, Heroes, and Wild Adventure, ANOTHER DAY IN PARADISE: Notes from Taos, and THE HELEN CHRONICLES: When Your Mother Falls Apart.
+John is the author of BUFFALO LIGHTS: Maryland to New Mexico, TAOS SOUL: Love Stories, Heroes, and Wild Adventure, ANOTHER DAY IN PARADISE: Notes from Taos, and THE HELEN CHRONICLES: When Your Mother Falls Apart.
 He has been publishing online since 1996 (Zoo Zone, Farr Site, MacFaust, GRACK!, FarrFeed) and blogs regularly here at JHFARR.COM.
 See also → John’s Twitter profile, Amazon Author Page, video channel at YouTube, and website photos at SmugMug.